sumedhreddy90/cpp-boilerplate/readme.md

 Name: Sumedh Reddy Koppula
 UID: 117386066

-In week3 directory please find invidual folders with programming assignment exercise names with UML diagram.
+In week3 directory please find individual folders with programming assignment exercise names with UML diagram.
 On each folder please perform below executions in command-line to get the ouput.
 1. mkdir build
 2. cd build
 3. cmake ..